ValeLang/Vale/docs/Generics.md

 It can't figure out that second rule because it doesn't know $1, and can't conclude it just from knowing $2 (a coord) and the args (T).

+# Difference Between solveForDefining and solveForResolving (DBDAR)

+The difference between solveForDefining and solveForResolving is whether we declare the function bounds that the rules mention.

+When we're defining something, and it requires function bounds, we want to declare them, and then get some instantiation bounds for them.

+When we're just resolving something, we instead resolve them against the calling environment to get their instantiation bounds.